wso2/docs-is/en/docs/references/adaptive-authentication-js-api-reference.md

 #### userAgent object

--   `          userAgent.raw         ` :  This is the raw userAgent string.
+-   `          userAgent.raw         ` :  This is the raw user agent string.
--   `          userAgent.browser         ` :  This is the web browser property that is extracted from the raw userAgent string.
+-   `          userAgent.browser         ` :  This is the web browser property that is extracted from the raw user agent string.
--   `          userAgent.platform         ` :  This is the operating system property that is extracted from the raw userAgent string.
+-   `          userAgent.platform         ` :  This is the operating system property that is extracted from the raw user agent string.
--   `          userAgent.device         ` :  This is the device property that is extracted from the raw userAgent string.
+-   `          userAgent.device         ` :  This is the device property that is extracted from the raw user agent string.